Multiple typical ranks in matrix completion: Preliminaries

 We may interpret the entry set of an $n\times m$ matrix as the complete bipartite graph $\struc{K_{n,m}} = [n] \times [m]$.
 A subset of the entries is a bipartite graph $G$ on the disjoint union $[n]\cup [m]$.
 Hence, we also identify the entry set of a matrix with its corresponding graph.
 The graph representation is convenient because generic completion and typical ranks are invariant under row and column permutations and transposition of the matrix.
 Therefore each case can be represented by an unlabeled bipartite graph.

 In what follows, we consider specific bipartite circulant graphs.
-Bipartite circulant graphs are bipartite graphs whose biadjacency matrix is a circulant graph, see \cite{Meyer}.
+Bipartite circulant graphs are bipartite graphs whose biadjacency matrix is a circulant matrix, see \cite{Meyer}.
 We focus on the following subset of those graphs.

 \begin{definition} Let $G$ be a bipartite graph on the disjoint union $[n]\cup [n]$, then denote by $\struc{G(n,k)}$ the graph, where the edges of $G$ are $(i,i),(i,i+1),\ldots,(i,i+k-1)$ for each $i\in [n]$, with second index taken modulo $n$. \end{definition}